ibm-cloud-docs/power-iaas/backup-strategies.md

 {{site.data.keyword.attribute-definition-list}}

-# Backup strategies for IBM {{site.data.keyword.powerSys_notm}}s
+# Backup for AIX and Linux instances
 {: #backup-strategies}

-Learn more about different AIX and IBM i backup strategies for IBM&reg; Power Systems&trade; Virtual Server.
+Learn more about different AIX and Linux backup strategies for IBM&reg; Power Systems&trade; Virtual Server.
 {: shortdesc}

-## Backup for AIX and Linux® instances

-### Secure automated backup with Compass for AIX and Linux®
+## Secure automated backup with Compass for AIX and Linux®
 {: #baas}

 IBM Cloud® Partner Cobalt Iron® provides an automated backup offering for AIX and Linux instances of {{site.data.keyword.powerSysFull}}.
 The backup offering is called Secure Automated Backup with Compass® referred hereafter as “Backup Offering.”